The Major Arcana

 III The Empress:

-Ancient/Modern Examples: Isis, Hera, Demeter, Mother Nature, Queen, godmother, anima, nurses, mothers, designers, Movies: Steel Magnolias, Terms of Endearment, Little Man Tate, Mother, Triplets of Belleville (Grandma), and Juno.
-The Empress is about giving birth either literally, or metaphorically to creative projects, nurturing and the protection of others and oneself.
+Ancient/Modern Examples: Isis, Hera, Demeter, Mother Nature, Queen, godmother, anima, nurses, mothers, creators, designers.
+Movies: Steel Magnolias, Terms of Endearment, Little Man Tate, Mother, Triplets of Belleville (Grandma), and Juno.
+Empress is about giving birth either literally, or metaphorically to creative projects, nurturing and protection of others and oneself.
 One who is deeply connected to nature.
 Feminine influence, universal love.
 It can also mean a level headed, intuitive businesswoman or a political leader for human rights, the preservation of natural resources and the New World order.

 IV The Emperor: